wenerme/wener/notes/ai/maas/maas-faq.md

 this model has beta-limitations, temperature, top_p and n are fixed at 1, while presence_penalty and frequency_penalty are fixed at 0

+All credentials for model gpt-5.6-sol are cooling down via provider codex
 ```

 **Codex**